datawire/ambassador-docs/howtos/debug.md

 You should see kail stream the MySQL logs as it starts up (successfully this time).

 If a Pod has been running for a while and has accumulated a giant log, or you want to see the logs only from the time the Pod starts, you can restart a Deployment with `kubectl rollout restart deployment <deployment_name>`.
-This will stay up new Pods before shutting down old ones, allowing for a restart without interrupting your service uptime.
+This will start up new Pods before shutting down old ones, allowing for a restart without interrupting your service uptime.

 ## Exec into Pods

-Sometimes a Pod will start OK, but not act right.
+Sometimes a Pod will start OK, but not behave as expected.
 If logs aren't helpful, you can always connect to the Pod's shell by running `kubectl exec -it <pod_name> -- /bin/bash`.
 This should give you a terminal on the Pod as whatever user it is running as.
-From here you can curl other Pods by name, confirm your ConfigMaps mounted correctly, or any other diagnosing that is relevant to your service.
+From here you can curl other Pods by name, confirm your ConfigMaps mounted correctly, or any other diagnosing that is relevant to your app.

-Depending on the base image the container was built on, you might have to use a different shell such as `/bin/sh` or `/bin/ash.`  Also, given the lightweight nature of many base images, you might find many commands like `curl` or `vim` need to be installed after an `apt-get update`.
+Depending on the base image the container was built on, you might have to use a different shell such as `/bin/sh` or `/bin/ash.`  Also, given the lightweight nature of many Docker base images, you might find many commands like `curl` or `vim` need to be installed after an `apt-get update` or `yum update`.